McCourt School of Public Policy (MSPP)

 3. Tenure and Promotion

-1. When a faculty member is up for tenure and/or promotion, the Dean will appoint in consultation with the Provost a committee and committee chair to oversee the review.
-At the discretion of the Dean, the committee may include faculty members from other departments.
-The committee must consist of at least five individuals.
+1. When a faculty member is up for tenure and/or promotion, the Dean will appoint a committee and committee chair to oversee the review.
+The Provost will make the final decision on the addition of outside members after consultation with the candidate, unit, and the Dean.
+The committee must consist of at least three individuals, including at least two from the McCourt School.
 Faculty serving on a tenure committee must hold at least the rank the individual wishes to attain.

-2. If the individual seeking tenure and/or promotion has a joint appointment, their committee must include at least two members of the cognate unit.
+2. If the individual seeking tenure and/or promotion has a joint appointment, their committee must include at least two members from the McCourt School.

 3. Once the committee has compiled the tenure and/or promotion information, the committee chair will provide a report to the eligible tenured faculty.

-4. Eligible faculty will vote by secret ballot to support or deny tenure and/or promotion.
-The result of the vote will be forwarded to the Dean, who will add his or her recommendation to the dossier, and then forward all materials to the Provost in accordance with University policy.
+4. Eligible faculty will vote by secret ballot to support or not support tenure and/or promotion.
+The result of the vote will be forwarded to the Dean, who will add his or her recommendation to the dossier, and then forward all materials to the Provost in accordance with University and Main Campus policy.

 4. Junior Faculty Annual Reviews and Mid-Tenure Reviews